tonghuikang/swe-sharing/slides.md

 <br>

 - Admission into SUTD with no prior coding experience
+  - tried to follow tutorials for Andriod programming during NS but got nowhere
 - Participated in a [Hackathon](https://www.straitstimes.com/singapore/tertiary-students-come-up-with-innovative-ideas-to-tackle-fake-news) on Fake News
   - where I found my interest in natural language processing
 - [Internships](https://blog.huikang.dev/2021/05/14/internship-reflections.html)